-First Time in Humans (FTIH) Study of GSK3368715 in Subjects With Solid Tumors and Diffuse Large B-cell Lymphoma (DLBCL)
+First Time in Humans (FTIH) Study of GSK3368715 in Participants With Solid Tumors and Diffuse Large B-cell Lymphoma (DLBCL)

 Arginine methylation mediated by protein arginine methyl-transferases (PRMTs) is an important post-translational modification of proteins involved in a diverse range of cellular processes.
 Misregulation and overexpression of PRMT1 (a type I PRMT) has been associated with a number of solid and hematopoietic cancers.
 GSK3368715 leads to inhibition of tumor cell growth across tumor types with cytotoxic response observed in lymphoma, acute myeloid leukemia (AML) and a subset of solid tumor cell lines.
-This study will assess the safety, pharmacokinetics (PK), pharmacodynamics (PD), and preliminary clinical activity of GSK33368715 in subjects with relapsed / refractory DLBCL and selected solid tumors with frequent methyl-thioadenosine phosphorylase (MTAP)-deficiency.
+This study will assess the safety, pharmacokinetics (PK), pharmacodynamics (PD), food effect and preliminary clinical activity of GSK33368715 in participants with relapsed / refractory DLBCL and selected solid tumors with frequent methyl-thioadenosine phosphorylase (MTAP)-deficiency.
 The study will consist of two parts.
-In Part 1 (Dose Escalation) escalating doses of GSK3368715 will be evaluated and recommended phase 2 dose (RP2D) will be established in subjects with selected solid relapsed / refractory tumors.
-In Part 2 (Dose Expansion), this RP2D will be further investigated in two expansion cohorts; subjects with DLBCL (Expansion Cohort 2A) and relapsed / refractory solid tumors including pancreatic, bladder, and non-small cell lung cancer (NSCLC)(Expansion Cohort 2B).
+In Part 1 (Dose Escalation) escalating doses of GSK3368715 will be evaluated and recommended phase 2 dose (RP2D) will be established in participants with selected solid relapsed / refractory tumors.
+Once a RP2D is identified, a food effect sub-study will be initiated to determine the effect of a high-fat, high calorie meal on the bioavailability of GSK3368715.
+In Part 2 (Dose Expansion), this RP2D will be further investigated in two expansion cohorts; participants with DLBCL (Expansion Cohort 2A) and relapsed / refractory solid tumors including pancreatic, bladder, and non-small cell lung cancer (NSCLC)(Expansion Cohort 2B).
 The study includes a screening period, an intervention period and follow up.
-Approximately 40 subjects will be enrolled in Part 1 and 141 will be enrolled in Part 2.

-- Diagnosis of one of the following; Part 1 (Dose Escalation): Histologically- or cytological-confirmed diagnosis of solid tumor malignancy that is metastatic or non-resectable; have received all standard treatment options or are no longer eligible for additional standard treatment options.
+- Diagnosis of one of the following; Part 1 (Dose Escalation and food effect): Histologically- or cytological-confirmed diagnosis of solid tumor malignancy that is metastatic or non-resectable; have received all standard treatment options or are no longer eligible for additional standard treatment options.
 Evaluable disease that may be measured directly by the size of the tumor or can be evaluated by other methods.
-Part 2 (Dose Expansion): Cohort 2A & 2B: The availability of archival tumor tissue, or willingness to undergo a fresh biopsy to determine MTAP status.
-Local MTAP or Cyclin Dependent Kinase Inhibitor 2A (CDKN2A) results are acceptable for enrolment, but must be confirmed through central laboratory testing. .
+Availability of a biopsy of the tumor tissue obtained at any time from the initial diagnosis to study entry.
+Although a fresh biopsy, which is obtained during screening, is preferred, archival tumor specimen is acceptable if it is not feasible to obtain a fresh biopsy.
+For participants in the PK/PD cohort, a fresh biopsy and consent for one on treatment biopsy are required for enrollment.
+Part 2 (Dose Expansion): Cohort 2A & 2B: The availability of archival tumor tissue, or willingness to undergo a fresh biopsy to determine MTAP status (any archival tumor specimen must have been obtained within 6 months prior to starting study drug unless approved by the study Medical Monitor).
+Local MTAP or Cyclin Dependent Kinase Inhibitor 2A (CDKN2A) results are acceptable for enrollment, but must be confirmed through central laboratory testing.
 Cohort 2A: Histologically- or cytological-confirmed diagnosis of DLBCL; relapse or refractory disease after at least 1 but not more than 4 lines of prior therapy; at least 1 measurable site of disease according to the Lugano Classification.
 The site of disease must be greater than 1.5 centimeter (cm) in the long axis regardless of short axis measurement or greater than 1.0 cm in the short axis regardless of long axis measurement, and clearly measurable in 2 perpendicular dimensions.
 Cohort 2B: Pancreatic Cancer: Histologically or cytologically confirmed adenocarcinoma of the pancreas; unresectable, locally advanced (Stage III), or metastatic (Stage IV) disease; relapsed or refractory disease after at least 1 prior line of approved, systemic therapy; at least 1 measurable tumor lesion per RECIST 1.1.
-NSCLC: histologically or cytologically confirmed NSCLC; stage IV disease; tested for presence of echinoderm microtubule-associated protein-like 4- anaplastic lymphoma kinase (EML4-ALK) rearrangement; received at least 2 prior lines of approved, systemic therapy, of which 1 therapy has to be a platinum containing regimen or failed a first-line platinum-containing regimen in combination with an anti- progressive disease (PD1) monocloncal antibody and refused a second-line regimen despite being informed about the different therapeutic options and their specific clinical benefit by the investigator; the content of this informed consent discussion including the therapeutic options reviewed by the investigator need to be documented and the subject needs to sign a specific consent form; at least 1 measurable tumor lesion per RECIST 1.1.
+NSCLC: histologically or cytologically confirmed NSCLC; stage IV disease; tested for presence of echinoderm microtubule-associated protein-like 4- anaplastic lymphoma kinase (EML4-ALK) rearrangement; received at least 2 prior lines of approved, systemic therapy, of which 1 therapy has to be a platinum containing regimen or failed a first-line platinum-containing regimen in combination with an anti- progressive disease (PD1) monocloncal antibody and refused a second-line regimen despite being informed about the different therapeutic options and their specific clinical benefit by the investigator; the content of this informed consent discussion including the therapeutic options reviewed by the investigator need to be documented and the participant needs to sign a specific consent form; at least 1 measurable tumor lesion per RECIST 1.1.
 Transitional cell carcinoma of the Urothelium: histologically or cytologically confirmed transitional cell carcinoma (TCC) of the urothelium (urinary bladder, urethra, ureter or renal pelvis) including mixed pathology with predominantly (that is [i.e.], > 50 percent of the histopathology sample) TCC with the exception of neuroendocrine or small cell carcinoma; unresectable, locally advanced (T4b) or metastatic (lymph node or visceral) disease; relapsed or refractory disease after at least 1 prior line of approved systemic therapy; at least 1 measurable tumor lesion per RECIST 1.1.